Thrust fault: Thrust duplex

-Duplexes occur where there are two decollement levels close to each other within a sedimentary sequence, such as the top and base of a relatively strong sandstone layer bounded by two relatively weak mudstone layers.
+Duplexes occur where two decollement levels are close to each other within a sedimentary sequence, such as the top and base of a relatively strong sandstone layer bounded by two relatively weak mudstone layers.
 When a thrust that has propagated along the lower detachment, known as the floor thrust, cuts up to the upper detachment, known as the roof thrust, it forms a ramp within the stronger layer.
 With continued displacement on the thrust, higher stresses are developed in the footwall of the ramp due to the bend on the fault.
 This may cause renewed propagation along the floor thrust until it again cuts up to join the roof thrust.
 Further displacement then takes place via the newly created ramp.
-This process may repeat many times, forming a series of fault bounded thrust slices known as imbricates or horses, each with the geometry of a fault-bend fold of small displacement.
-The final result is typically a lozenge shaped duplex.
+This process may repeat many times, forming a series of fault-bounded thrust slices known as imbricates or horses, each with the geometry of a fault-bend fold of small displacement.
+The final result is typically a lozenge-shaped duplex.

-Most duplexes have only small displacements on the bounding faults between the horses and these dip away from the foreland.
-Occasionally the displacement on the individual horses is greater, such that each horse lies more or less vertically above the other, this is known as an antiformal stack or imbricate stack.
-If the individual displacements are greater still, then the horses have a foreland dip.
+Most duplexes have only small displacements on the bounding faults between the horses, which dip away from the foreland.
+Occasionally, the displacement on the individual horses is more significant, such that each horse lies more or less vertically above the other; this is known as an antiformal stack or imbricate stack.
+If the individual displacements are still greater, the horses have a foreland dip.

-Duplexing is a very efficient mechanism of accommodating shortening of the crust by thickening the section rather than by folding and deformation.
+Duplexing is a very efficient mechanism of accommodating the shortening of the crust by thickening the section rather than by folding and deformation.